 Guidelines for Training at the Kazoku Dojo

-2. You are an ambassador of The Kazoku Dojo, The Bujinkan and their teachers.
-Remember always that you represent the spirit of these things when you post on social media or present yourself in public or act in any way contrary to what it means to have Good Budo.
-Your words, your actions and how you treat others will come to light.
+3. You are an ambassador of The Kazoku Dojo, The Bujinkan and their teachers.
+Remember always that you represent the spirit of these things when you post on social media, present yourself in public or act in any way contrary to what it means to have Good Budo.
+Your words, your actions, how you treat others and yourself will come to light.
 Be kind.
 Be good to others.
+Be good to yourself.
 Always represent well.
 A violation of these ideals could ultimately result in your dismissal from The Kazoku Dojo.

-7. A few minutes before time for training to begin, you should be warmed up, seated in seiza and in quiet meditation.
+8. A few minutes before time for training to begin, you should be warmed up, seated in fudoza and in quiet meditation.
 Use this time to rid your mind of the day’s problems and prepare for study.
 This time of training is extremely important not only physically, but mentally and spiritually as well.
 It is here that we cast away our daily troubles and focus on ourselves and each other.

-12. Participation is key to a successful and fulfilling walk in your Budo.
+13. Participation is key to a successful and fulfilling walk in your Budo.
 Life happens.
 Things come up.
 However, there should be a consistent effort to be present for each and every class.
 A 50% attendance rate is unacceptable most times, BUT we encourage you to train as often as necessary to maintain your training.
 Injuries: If you are injured, you would still be expected to come to class so you can observe and take notes.
-Of course this depends on the extent of injuries/illness, much can be gained by watching and taking notes.
+Of course this depends on the extent of your injuries.
+Much can be gained by observing.
+Your teacher will not forget your dedication.

 Thank you for your anticipated cooperation